What are the most important Google Analytics eCommerce metrics and KPIs for your store?

 Read our easy-to-follow guide on how to enable eCommerce tracking in Google Analytics.

-9 Top eCommerce KPIs to Track and Measure
+9 Top eCommerce Metrics to Track and Measure

-Now that you’ve got tracking set up, what are the best eCommerce metrics to track for measuring the performance of your eCommerce store?
+What are the best eCommerce metrics and KPIs to track for measuring the performance of your eCommerce store?

-Let’s take a look at the eCommerce KPIs you should be tracking.
+Let’s take a look at the metrics you should be tracking in Google Analytics 4.

-To find it, go to Conversions » Ecommerce » Overview:
+To find it, go to Reports » Life Cycle » Monetization » Overview:

-If you’re using MonsterInsights, simply navigate to the eCommerce tab to find your conversion rate at the top of the report:
+If you’re using MonsterInsights, simply navigate to the eCommerce tab to find your revenue at the top of the report:

 2. Average Order Value

 One of the best ways to increase the revenue you make from your store is by encouraging your customers to spend more when they make a purchase.